srgrr/gombinatorics/README_template.md

 # Performance

 As we mentioned before, `gombinator` does take a toll on performance due to the heavy use of channels.
-You can check it out by yourself by running `benchmark_test.go`.
+You can check it out by yourself by running them.
 Here are some results:

 ```
 goos: darwin